Northamptonshire Record Office holds resources relating to the history of Northamptonshire.

 The sources are held on many different types of medium including paper, video, CD-ROM, audio and microfilm.

-The aim of the Office is to preserve these documents in order to preserve the county's heritage and to make them accessible to everyone.
+The aim of the Office is to collect and preserve these documents in order to preserve the county's heritage and to make them accessible to everyone.

 The knowledgeable and helpful staff are always on hand to help should you have any questions or require assistance.